AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 **Version 1.8.0**

-- updated :ref:`imu_sensor` to initialize all class variables in the constructor
+- updated :ref:`imuSensor` to initialize all class variables in the constructor
 - fixed a data frame issue in :ref:`groundLocation`
 - first iteration of the CMake refactor completed.
 The refactor updates the project CMakeList to